 Increasing air temperatures intensify the water cycle by increasing evaporation and precipitation.
 This can cause an increase in rain totals during events with longer dry periods in between those events.
 These changes can have a variety of effects on the State's water resources (NYSERDA 2011).
-Figure 5.4.4-11 displays the project rainfall and frequency of extreme storms in New York State.
 The amount of rain fall in a 100-year event is projected to increase, while the number of years between such storms (return period) is projected to decrease.
 Rainstorms will become more severe and more frequent (NYSERDA 2011).